Kafr Dan: History

 Pottery remains from the Roman, Byzantine, Early Islamic periods and the Middle Ages have been found here.

 Palmer suggested to identify Kafr Dan with Capher Outheni (כפר עותני), a village mentioned in the Talmud.

 Ottoman era

+Kafr Dan, like the rest of Palestine, was incorporated into the Ottoman Empire in 1517.
+During the 16th and 17th centuries, it belonged to the Turabay Emirate (1517-1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.